atepoorthuis/02526-idv-2020/src/routes/weeks/week3/week3.md

 Note that you can always inspect the value of any variable by logging it to the console.
 Add `console.log(svg)` to try it out.
 :::

 Our next step is to create a new `<g>` element.
-Because SVG elements are somewhat special, we cannot use the normal `document.createElement` function but rather need to use `document.createElementNS` so that we can instruct the browser this is going to be a SVG element.
+Because SVG elements are somewhat special, we cannot use the normal `document.createElement` function that we used in the previous section to create a `<h2>` element.
+Rather we need to use `document.createElementNS` so that we can instruct the browser this is going to be a SVG element.

 ```js
 // the w3.org bit indicates that this will be a SVG element